 However, OPM requires employees to apply for retirement through their own federal agency, including the Postal Service.
-OPM requires the Postal Service to process the retirement applications of employees.
+Likewise, OPM requires the Postal Service to process the retirement applications of employees.
 The OPM regulations regarding the processing of retirement applications of employees by agencies are complex.
-Many of those regulations are explained in OPM's CSRS-FERS Handbook, which is available online at opm.gov/retirement-services/publications-forms/csrsfers-handbook.
+Many of those regulations are explained in OPM's CSRS-FERS Handbook, which is available online at opm.gov.

-The Postal Service Employee Labor Relations Manual (ELM) Chapters 560 (CSRS) and 580 (FERS) also reflect many of OPM's regulations regarding retirement applications.
-If there is a conflict between OPM regulations or policies and the Postal Service ELM provisions regarding the processing of retirement applications, OPM's regulations control.
-See ELM 561.2 and 581.2:
+The regulations pertaining to retirement within the Postal Service are found in the Employee and Labor Relations Manual (ELM).
+Section 560 of the ELM explains the process for employees covered under CSRS, while Section 580 describes the rules for those covered by FERS.
+These sections of the ELM reflect many of OPM's regulations regarding retirement applications.
+If there is an apparent conflict between OPM regulations or policies and the Postal Service ELM provisions regarding the processing of retirement applications, OPM's regulations control.
+Section 581.2 of the ELM states:

-The CSRS [FERS] laws, policies, and regulations issued by OPM, including those governing employee eligibility and benefits, are controlling in the event of conflict with the information contained in this subchapter.
+OPM administers the basic portion of FERS.
+The FERS laws, policies, and regulations issued by OPM, including those governing employee eligibility and benefits, are controlling in the event of conflict with the information contained in this subchapter.

-Article 21 Section 3 of the National Agreement incorporates the provisions of the CSRS (5 USC 83) and FERS (5 USC 84).
-It follows that violations by the Postal Service of OPM regulations, ELM provisions, Step 4 settlements, etc., regarding retirement processing issues can be addressed through the grievance procedure, provided the grievant is a current employee at the time of filing.
+Article 21, Section 3 of the National Agreement incorporates the provisions of CSRS under 5 United States Code (USC) 83 and FERS under 5 USC 84.
+It follows that Postal Service violations of OPM regulations, ELM provisions.
+Step 4 settlements, etc., regarding retirement processing issues can be addressed through the grievance-arbitration procedure, provided the grievant is a current employee at the time of filing.

 One retirement application processing issue seems to be widespread.
-It has to do with the Certified Summary of Federal Service.
-For CSRS employees, this form is the SF 2801-1.
-For FERS employees, it is the SF 3107-1.
-This is a critical form because both eligibility to retire, and the amount of a retirement annuity are based in part on the total years and months of service.
-The Certified Summary of Federal Service is the form that is used for agencies to certify to OPM the dates of the retiring employees creditable service, which may include time as a career employee, as a non-career employee, military service, part time service, etc.
+It has to do with the Certified Summary of Federal Service (CSoFS) form.
+For FERS employees, it is Standard Form 3107-1, and for CSRS employees it is SF 2801-1.
+The CSoFS is the form that agencies use to certify to OPM the dates of the retiring employee's creditable service, which includes career service and may also include creditable non-career, military and part-time service, etc. This is a critical form, because both an employee's eligibility to retire, as well as the amount of their annuity, are based on the total years and months of service.

-Here is what OPM's CSRS FERS Handbook says about it:
+Here is what OPM's CSRS FERS Handbook, Section 40A3.1-1B says about the form:

-Section 40A3.1-1B.
-CSRS Forms To Be Completed by Agency
+B. CSRS Forms To Be Completed by Agency